Richard Shee: Biography

 Richard Shee was the eldest son of Robert Shee (Sovereign of Kilkenny 1545-46, 1553–54; M.P. for Kilkenny in 1559) and his wife Margaret Rothe, sister of John Rothe of Rothe House, also souvereign and mayor of Kilkenny.

-Shee pursued a career in law, first as a student of Grey's Inn and later as a bencher of the King's Inns.
+Shee pursued a career in law, first as a student of Gray's Inn and later as a bencher of the King's Inns.
 He was also seneschal of Kilkenny's Irishtown district in 1568.
 Bishop of Ossory Christopher Gafney granted him the manor of Uppercourt in County Kilkenny in 1570, and in the following year he was made Treasurer of the regalities of Tipperary in 1571 and in 1576 he was made Deputy to the Lord Treasurer of Ireland.
 This led to his knighthood sometime shortly after 1582.
-He worked closely Thomas, Earl of Ormonde throughout his legal career which led to him greatly increasing his property holdings and wealth.
+He worked closely with Thomas, Earl of Ormonde throughout his legal career which led to him greatly increasing his property holdings and wealth.

 Richard Shee founded the Hospital of Jesus of Kilkenny, but popularly known as the Shee's Alms House in Rose Inn Street, Kilkenny which still stands today and was used for as the Tourist Information Office.

 Richard Shee died on 10 August 1608 in his residence in Bonnetstown, a short distance outside of Kilkenny City.